|

 Conclusion: The Tallest Cliffs in Ireland

 Well, there you have it!
-Are you surprised to find that despite the Cliffs of Moher’s popularity, they are not in fact the talleist cliffs in Ireland.
+Are you surprised to find that despite the Cliffs of Moher’s popularity, they are not in fact the tallest cliffs in Ireland.
 Croghaun takes the lead, following closely by the might Slieve League.

 Similar Posts